2015 United Bowl

 The 2015 United Bowl was the seventh title game of the Indoor Football League (IFL).
 It was played on July 11, 2015, at the Denny Sanford PREMIER Center in Sioux Falls, South Dakota.
 The highest seed in the United Conference was the Sioux Falls Storm, who defeated the highest seed in the Intense Conference, the Nebraska Danger, 62–27.

+The Storm won their fifth consecutive IFL title.